 The initial public offering prices of the shares of Common Stock and the Warrants offered hereby and the initial exercise price and the other terms of the Warrants have been determined by negotiation between the Company and the Underwriters and do not necessarily bear any direct relationship to the Company's assets, earnings, book value per share or other generally accepted criteria of value.
-Factors considered in determining the offering prices of the shares of Common Stock and Warrants and the exercise price of the Warrants included the business in which the Company is engaged, the Company's financial condition, an assessment of the Company's management, the general condition of the securities markets and the demand for similar securities of comparable companies.
+Factors considered in determining the offering prices of the shares of Common Stock and Warrants and the exercise price of the Warrants included the business in which the Company's management, the general condition of the securities markets and the demand for similar securities of comparable companies.